nigrou01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This tasks is about I/O in shell
+this is my readme file